sarfall-sys/winsale-f/README.md

-# React + Vite
+#React js.
+Frontend Winsale Inventory AI System

-This is the frontend application of the Sales Insights Platform.
-It provides a dashboard for interacting with the AI service through the Laravel backend.
+This is the frontend application of the Winsale Inventory AI System It provides a dashboard for interacting with the AI service through the Laravel backend.
 ---
 ##  🚀 Features